PKUFlyingPig/cs-self-learning/docs/操作系统/MIT6.S081.en.md

 All resources used and assignments implemented by @PKUFlyingPig when learning this course are in [PKUFlyingPig/MIT6.S081-2020fall - GitHub][github_pkuflyingpig].

-@[KuangjuX] documented MIT 6.S081 labs' [Solutions][solution_kuangjux]，with detailed solutions and complementary knowledge.
-Moreover, @[KuangjuX] has reimplemented the xv6-riscv operating system with Rust: [xv6-rust], it contains more detailed review and discussion about xv6-riscv, please view the details if you are interested.
+@[KuangjuX] documented MIT 6.S081 labs' [Solutions][solution_kuangjux], with detailed solutions and complementary knowledge.
+Moreover, @[KuangjuX] has reimplemented the xv6-riscv operating system with Rust: [xv6-rust], it contains some more detailed reviews and discussions about xv6-riscv, please view the details if you are interested.

 [github_pkuflyingpig]: https://github.com/PKUFlyingPig/MIT6.S081-2020fall
 [KuangjuX]: https://github.com/KuangjuX